magento/devdocs/guides/v2.2/extension-dev-guide/bulk-operations.md

 BulkSummaryInterface | Provides details about a bulk operation OperationManagementInterface | Changes the status of an operation.

-We have three possible clients for Bulk API:
+Three clients call bulk operation APIs:

+* A publisher, which pushes messages to the message queue.
-Business logic which publish Bulk operation Handler/Consumer which handles each specific operation Client which get status of the Bulk operation and show the list of failed operations
+* A consumer, which handles each specific operation
+* A client that gets the status of the bulk operation and shows the list of failed operations

 ### Publish bulk operations